Gerold103/tla/ForwardRaft.md

 To protect the system from never being able to start new transactions due to constant term bumps we must add a limitation somehow that eventually the system will elect a leader and a leader will eventually start a new transaction.
 Weak fairness is probably be enough, if it helps to prevent infinite term bumps with no other progress.

+The TLA+ code must be optimized.
+You must postpone and avoid any calculations where it is possible.
+For example, if an expression in LET is only used after some checks which don't need this expression, then postpone this LET.

 ## End

 The spec might be incomplete or can be missing things.
 Be critical.
 Do not blindly rush to execution and don't assume things that aren't 100% known.
 Prior to implementation explain the task back to me and ask questions in case something needs clarification.
 Do not be agreeable with everything.
 Be attentive and critical.